cloudqubes/ootc-documentation/source/adminguide/networking_and_traffic.rst

 #.
 Log in to the CloudStack UI.

 #.
-In the left navigation, choose Guest Instances from Compute menu. |compute-icon.png|
+In the left navigation, click Instances from Compute menu. |compute-icon.png|

 #.
 Click on NICs tab.
 Click on Add network to VM.